4.80 from 5 votes

 Leftover Storage and Reheat Instructions

-To reheat: I recommend reheating this salmon fishcakes recipe in an air fryer for 4-5 minutes at 350ยฐF (180ยฐC).
-If youโ€™re reheating from frozen, allow the fish cakes to thaw overnight in the fridge first.
-See additional information for the Best Way To Reheat Salmon
+Reheat: I recommend reheating salmon fishcakes in an air fryer for 4-5 minutes at 350°F (180°C).
+If you’re reheating from frozen, allow the fish cakes to thaw overnight in the fridge first.

 FAQs

 Yes, you can make these salmon fishcakes with any type of fish.
-This recipe works with canned or fresh fish (sans skin).
+This works with canned or fresh fish (sans skin).
 Just be sure to use shredded and deboned fish for the best results.

-The best way to prevent fish cakes from falling apart is by using a binder.
-This salmon fish cake recipe calls for an egg.
-Itโ€™s important to ensure the fish cakes are not too wet or dry, as that will also cause them to fall apart.
+The best way to prevent fish cakes from falling apart is using a binder.
+This recipe calls for an egg.
+It’s also important the mixture isn’t too wet or too dry.

-Why are my fishcakes mushy?
+Why are my salmon fishcakes mushy?

 Print